-ASD FAMILY HELP (ASDFH) is committed to encouraging equality, diversity and inclusion among our workforce (which includes volunteers), eliminating unlawful discrimination.
+ASD Famy Help is committed to encouraging equality, diversity and inclusion among our workforce (including volunteers), eliminating unlawful discrimination.

 The aim is for our workforce to be truly representative of all sections of society and our users, and for each employee to feel respected and able to give their best.